Offshore Injury Lawyer | Maritime Lawyer | NO WIN NO FEE

 • Blog

 This suit was brought under the “Jones Act” (46 U.S.C. § 688) and the general maritime law of the United States of America.
-This suit was filed to collect a legal debt and damages due and owing Doyle LLP’s Client due to the negligence of Enterprise Marine, who was its client’s employer at the time of the injury.
-On the date of the incident in question, Doyle LLP’s Client was working aboard the M/V Isidore on or about June 24, 2016.
-Doyle LLP’s Client was working in inland waters of Texas near Morgan’s Point in Harris County, Texas.
+This suit was filed to collect a legal debt and damages due and owing Doyle Dennis Avery LLP’s Client due to the negligence of Enterprise Marine, who was its client’s employer at the time of the injury.
+On the date of the incident in question, Doyle Dennis Avery LLP’s Client was working aboard the M/V Isidore on or about June 24, 2016.
+Doyle Dennis Avery LLP’s Client was working in inland waters of Texas near Morgan’s Point in Harris County, Texas.
 As he was completing his job as a tankerman, due to the negligence of Enterprise Marine, the cables on the vessel were tangled and not properly maintained.
-As a result, while pulling away from the dock, a cable twisted around Doyle LLP’s Client’s arm and pulled it violently, resulting in a serious shoulder injury.
+As a result, while pulling away from the dock, a cable twisted around Doyle Dennis Avery LLP’s Client’s arm and pulled it violently, resulting in a serious shoulder injury.
 Enterprise Marine did not properly supervise or train the crew, failed to properly man the vessel, and failed to provide adequate equipment.

-At the time of his injuries, Doyle LLP’s Client was a Jones Act seaman more or less permanently assigned to the M/V Isidore and the other vessels of his employer, Enterprise Marine.
+At the time of his injuries, Doyle Dennis Avery LLP’s Client was a Jones Act seaman more or less permanently assigned to the M/V Isidore and the other vessels of his employer, Enterprise Marine.
 Because he was a crewmember and his work contributed to the ultimate mission of the vessels in Enterprise Marine’s fleet, the suit alleges that he is protected by federal law called the Jones Act.